Distributed Distance Sensitivity Oracles: Conclusion and Open Problems

 In this paper, we present CONGEST upper and lower bounds for DSO and 2-APSiSP.
 Our bounds for 2-APSiSP are almost optimal, up to polylog factors, for even undirected unweighted graphs.
 There still remains a gap between upper and lower bounds for directed weighted DSO, leading to the following open problems:

-\begin{itemize} \item For a DSO algorithm that can answer a batch of $k$ queries in $O(k+D)$ rounds, we present a lower bound of $\tilde{\Omega}(n)$ preprocessing rounds, and an upper bound that takes $\tilde{O}(n^{3/2})$ rounds.
-Can we bridge the gap between these bounds? \item For a DSO algorithm that takes $o\left(k\frac{\sqrt{n}}{\log n}+D\right)$ rounds to answer $k$ queries, we show a lower bound of $\tilde{\Omega}(\sqrt{n})$ preprocessing rounds.
+\begin{itemize} \item For a DSO that can answer a batch of $k$ queries in $O(k+D)$ rounds, we present a lower bound of $\tilde{\Omega}(n)$ preprocessing rounds, and an upper bound that takes $\tilde{O}(n^{3/2})$ rounds.
+Can we bridge the gap between these bounds? \item For a DSO that takes $o\left(k\frac{\sqrt{n}}{\log n}+D\right)$ rounds to answer $k$ queries, we show a lower bound of $\tilde{\Omega}(\sqrt{n})$ preprocessing rounds.
 We show an upper bound that takes $\tilde{O}(n)$ preprocessing rounds and answers $k$ queries in $\tilde{O}(k\sqrt{n}+D)$.
-It is unlikely the lower bound can be improved for algorithms taking $o(k\sqrt{n}+D)$ query rounds, as this would require an improved CONGEST SSSP lower bound, but it is an open problem whether the preprocessing can be reduced to sub-linear rounds. \item Can we achieve a tradeoff between preprocessing rounds and query response rounds, such as $\tilde{O}(n^{3/2-c})$ preprocessing rounds to answer $k$ queries in $\tilde{O}(kn^{c}+D)$ rounds, for constant $0 < c < 1/2$?
-We achieve this for $c=0$ and $c=1/2$, but our techniques do not immediately extend to arbitrary $c$. \item For seb-DSO, we have shown that with no preprocessing the algorithm using $k$-SSSP is optimal.
-Can we improve on this bound using preprocessing? \item Our algorithms are for directed weighted graphs.
-Can we improve on our results for undirected or unweighted graphs?
-Can we do better if only approximate DSO distances are required? \item Recently, we have obtained the first non-trivial results for DSO on the PRAM including a work-efficient algorithm with $\tilde{O}(mn)$ work and $\tilde{O}(n^{1/2+o(1)})$ parallel time, an algorithm that achieves $\tilde{O}(1)$ parallel time with $\tilde{O}(n^3)$ work, and an algorithm with a work-time tradeoff that can achieve sub-$n^3$ work and sub-$\sqrt{n}$ time~\cite{pramdso}.
-Improving these results and studying DSO in other parallel models are open problems. \end{itemize}
+It is unlikely the lower bound can be improved for algorithms taking $o(k\sqrt{n}+D)$ query rounds, as this would require an improved CONGEST SSSP lower bound.
+However, it remains an open question whether the $\tilde{O}(n)$ preprocessing is optimal or can be improved to sub-linear rounds. \item Can we achieve a tradeoff between preprocessing rounds and query response rounds, such as $\tilde{O}(n^{3/2-c})$ preprocessing rounds to answer $k$ queries in $\tilde{O}(kn^{c}+D)$ rounds, for $0 < c < 1/2$?
+We achieve this for $c=0$ and $c=1/2$, but our techniques do not immediately extend to arbitrary $c$. \item For seb-DSO, we have shown that with no preprocessing the algorithm using $k$-SSP is optimal.
+Can we improve on this bound using preprocessing beyond what we have obtained for general DSO? \item Our algorithms are for directed weighted graphs (apart from straightforward upper bounds for undirected seb-DSO without preprocessing based on $k$-SSP~\cite{ElkinN19,LenzenPP19,HoangPDGYPR19}).
+Can we improve on our general DSO results for undirected or unweighted graphs?
+Can we do better if only approximate DSO distances are required? \item Recently, we have obtained the first non-trivial results for DSO on the PRAM including a work-efficient algorithm with $\tilde{O}(n^{1/2+o(1)})$ parallel time and $\tilde{O}(mn)$ work, an algorithm with $\tilde{O}(1)$ parallel time with $\tilde{O}(n^3)$ work, and an algorithm with a work-time tradeoff that can achieve sub-$n^3$ work and sub-$\sqrt{n}$ time~\cite{ManoharanR25pram}.
+Further improvements for the PRAM model and the broader study of DSO in other parallel settings are topics for further investigation. \end{itemize}